Affiliate links on Android Authority may earn us a commission. Learn more.

 In addition to indoor settings, I tried out the siren on a few hikes and the unnatural pitch definitely stands out.
 According to Apple, it can be heard up to 180 meters away.
 It’s easy to imagine how it would help others locate you in an emergency.
 However, on one hike overlooking the ocean, the siren didn’t cut through the sound of nearby crashing waves as much as I would have expected.
 As earsplitting as it sounds indoors, I actually think it could benefit from being even louder for outdoor activities.

 The siren also isn’t the Ultra’s only safety feature.
 Like the Apple Watch Series 8 and iPhone 14, the Ultra features Crash Detection.
 If the watch detects a serious accident, it will automatically contact emergency responders after 20 seconds of inactivity.
-I didn’t experience any crashes (or ride any roller coasters) during my testing, but it is very easy to understand the value of this new safety feature.
+I didn’t experience any crashes during my testing, but it is very easy to understand the value of this new safety feature.
 The watch also carries over Fall Detection from past generations for added security on trail runs and other treks.

 Apple Watch Ultra specs